Documentation for Olsen

 Header Bar Options

-Here you can toggle the social icons on the header.
+Here you can toggle the social icons on the header, toggle the search form, enable the sticky menu option, add padding the the logo, change its font size and letter spacing.
 Additionally you can modify the colors of various header elements.

 In this tab you can modify the site’s title, tagline, logo, footer logo and site icon.